jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [gpu firmware][firmware-repo] and some [userland][userland-repo] components.

-I have done some testing with the following boards using the `4.4.45` kernel
+I've done some testing with the following boards

 * [RPi3][rpi3-b]
 * [RPi2][rpi2-b] including the `Model B v1.2`